 While this behavior is quite common among cats there are some steps that you can take to alter the behavior if it becomes too irritating.
 Simply removing the cat from the area between your legs will not work.

 You can however provide alternatives.
-Try placing a heat pad (this one goes in the microwave so no electrical cords) in an area that the cat can take possession of, with some of your bedding which will have the same scents your cat is used to associating with warmth and safety.
+Try placing a heat pad (this one goes in the microwave so no electrical cords) in an area that the cat can take possession of, with some of your bedding which will have the same scents your cat is used to associating with you and therefore also, warmth and safety.

 The area should ideally but not necessarily be elevated higher than your bed because it provides the same vantage point as sleeping between your legs.
 This area may still be on your bed as let's face it some kitties are going nowhere.
 It is best to introduce these alternatives slowly so as not to stress the cat unduly.